Hearing Loss and Veterans: Know Your Rights

 1. Impact of noise on hearing in the military

-In this study, published in Mil Med Res in 2015, the authors evaluated the sources of noise in the military, pathophysiology and management of patients with noise-induced hearing loss.
+In this study, published in Mil Med Res in 2015, the authors evaluated the sources of noise in the military, pathophysiology, and management of patients with noise-induced hearing loss.

 Sources of noise-induced hearing loss include:

-Land force – sources vary with designations, and Fighting in Built-up Area (FIBUA) training, shooting with large caliber weapons and military exercise participation were found to be the strongest determinants of hearing loss.
+Land force – sources vary with designations, and Fighting in Built-up Area (FIBUA) training, shooting with large-caliber weapons and military exercise participation were found to be the strongest determinants of hearing loss.
 The US Department of Defense found noise-induced hearing injuries more prevalent amongst combat-specific occupations.

-According to OSHA 2014 Standards permissible noise exposure in the workplace measured in duration per day (hours) based on sound level (dBA), ranges from 8 hours for 90dBA, 2h for 100dBA, ¼h or less for 115dBA (full table available at link).
+According to OSHA 2014 Standards permissible noise exposure in the workplace measured in duration per day (hours) based on sound level (dBA), ranges from 8 hours for 90dBA, 2h for 100dBA, 1⁄4h or less for 115dBA (full table available at link).
+The company alleged that 3m earplugs protected against noises greater than these that the military would encounter.

 - Rifles: 155-163dB